pablogila/TileMapDual_godot_node/README.md

 ![](docs/reference_tileset_standard.png)

 You can also sketch with the empty tile in the bottom-left corner, or erase tiles as usual.
 The dual grid will update in real time as you draw!

+An example with a square tileset is provided in the **Jess** scene.

 You can modify the dual tileset in-game by calling the following methods.
 An example is included in the custom `CursorDual` node.